Post-safari beach days in Watamu, Kenya

-I want to emphasise the fact that your stay at Watamu Treehouse is more than just food and accommodation, it’s a home.
-Paul has done an incredible job of making each and every guests stay feel personalised.
-The staff (most of whom are locals) are amazing, no task is too big and they always deliver the goods with infectious smiles on their faces.
+Your stay at Watamu Treehouse is more than just food and accommodation.
+It’s a home.
+Paul has done an incredible job of making each and every guest’s stay feel personalised.
+The staff (most of whom are locals) are amazing.
+No task is too big and they always deliver the goods with infectious smiles on their faces.

-I can only hope that one day life brings me back to Watamu, and if it does – i’ll be very happy indeed.
+I can only hope that one day life brings me back to Watamu.
+If it does, I’ll be very happy indeed.

 Have you been to Watamu?